mauriciopoppe/blog/site/content/notes/learning-japanese.md

 In my journey, I have realized that:

-* **I can only learn the language through discipline** - Like learning any other skill, it requires me to be **consistent**.
+* **I can only learn the language through discipline** - Like learning any other skill, it requires me to be consistent.
 This means practicing whenever
   I have the opportunity.
 Some days I might not feel like learning it, but I know that just trying for a few minutes will help.
-  In other words, even if I don't have the motivation to practice, I do it anyway.
+  Anyway, even if I don't have the motivation to practice, I do it anyway.
-* **You get as much as you put in** - Regardless of the method I use, I'm not going to learn it if I don't practice it enough.
+* **You get as much as you put in** - No matter what method I use, I'm not going to learn it if I don't practice a lot.
-* **Having an imperfect accent is okay** - I acknowledge that I have an accent when I speak and that's okay.
+* **Having an imperfect accent is okay** - I know that I have an accent when I speak and that's okay.
 My accent is what makes me unique.
   My goal is for the person or people I'm talking to to understand me, and if they can, then that's it.
-  Having an accent is not an excuse to stop learning other aspects of the language, though.
+  Having an accent is not an excuse to stop learning other things about the language though.
   I do put effort into learning new words and grammar.

 ## Progression